Walking in the Spirit

 “Mortify therefore your members which are upon the earth…” (Col. 3:5), “…put off concerning the former conversation [manner of living] the old man…” (Eph.
 4:22), “But now ye also put off all these; anger, wrath, malice, blasphemy, filthy communications out of your mouth…” (Col.3:8).
 “But put ye on the Lord Jesus Christ, and make no provision for the flesh…” (Rom.13:14), “…put on the new man, which after God is created in righteousness and true holiness.”(Eph.
 4:24), “Put on therefore, as the elect of God, holy and beloved, bowels of mercies, kindness, humbleness of mind, meekness, longsuffering…” (Col.3:12).
-The age-old enigma: Exactly HOW and by what means are we to obey and implement the commands of the above scripture?
+The age-old question: Exactly HOW and by what means are we to obey and implement the commands of the above scripture?

 Many sincere believers, motivated by the desire to serve the Lord, fall into the trap of believing they can will themselves spiritual by the means of diligence and self-determination.
 In reality, our ability or good intentions are no substitute for God’s power; to believe otherwise is a form of self-deception (lack of “spiritual understanding” Col.1:9); which just complicates and prolongs the struggle.
 This is not to say that walking in the Spirit doesn’t involve the will, it certainly does; however, NOT in the sense of SELF-RELIANCE but SURRENDER.

 The Myth of Self-sufficiency

-In every generation, there are those who truly love the Lord and fervently desire to obey, serve and please Him; to live a Christ-like life.
-Yet anyone who has tried (on their own) to obey the above scriptures and thereby “walk in the Spirit” know all too well how frustrating and self-defeating it can be.
+In every generation, there are those who truly love the Lord and fervently desire to obey, serve, and please Him; to live a Christ-like life.
+Yet anyone who has tried (on their own) to obey the above scriptures and thereby “walk in the Spirit” knows all too well how frustrating and self-defeating it can be.
 However, in time, those who faithfully persist eventually learn a paradoxical truth…self-defeat is the essential prerequisite to spiritual living.

 On the surface the preceding scriptural commands to “put off” the “old man” and “put on” the “new man” seem solely an exhortation to moral excellence, encouraging self-improvement through self-restraint.
 However, regarding spiritual living we do not ( in and of ourselves) possess the necessary power to subdue our flesh; resist the world and the devil.